 Internships at Baltimore City Health Department

-**Winter and Spring 2018 internship opportunities will be recruited for on a rolling basis.
+**Internship opportunities are recruited on a rolling basis.
 Below are the current internship opportunities available.
 Please check our website regularly as this page will be updated as new opportunities become available**

 Current Internship Opportunities:

 Currently there are not any positions open for recruitment but this webpage is updated regularly so please check back here again for future positions.

 Welcome to the Baltimore City Health Department (BCHD), the oldest health department in the United States with over 200 years of innovation and service!
 We work to improve the health and well-being of Baltimore residents in order to make our city one where all residents realize their full health potential.
 We also believe in training future public health leaders.
 That’s why we have developed an internship program that will provide opportunities for rising public health professionals and contribute to our many operations.

 We receive many requests from area students to spend time at BCHD learning more about our scope of services, observing our programs, and contributing to our goals such as reducing infant mortality, eliminating overdose deaths, increasing access to HIV testing, and tracing the source of disease outbreaks.

 This page is designed to help you get started in learning about internship opportunities that exist within BCHD.
 The BCHD Internship Program operates generally on three terms: winter/spring, summer, and fall; this is to accommodate a wide variety of school schedules (quarters, trimesters, or semesters).
 There will be an orientation near the beginning of each term and potentially an opportunity to present your work near the end of your internship placement.
 In addition to your official internship projects, BCHD also provides professional development opportunities during which you will have an opportunity to interact with public health leaders throughout the department.